hanwendong1/VirtualGaming/content/4-Catan.md

 1. Log in to the site
 2. Join the newly created designated room
 3. Each player begins the game by placing one settlement and one connecting road, then another settlement and another connecting road in reverse turn order.
-4. Receive the resources in the terrain hexes adjacent to your second settlement.
+4. Receive the resources produced by the terrain hexes bordering your second settlement.

 #### GAMEPLAY